 Dr. Samira Thomas is a storyteller and equity scholar.
 She believes that it is through the sharing and telling of our stories that we will best learn perhaps the most fundamental lessons of our lives: how we might live and work together on our shared planet.
-Specifically, she helps organizations, particularly schools, create space for people of color, women, and other minorities to thrive.
-If you are interested in learning more about her work for your school or organization, please contact Samira here.
+Specifically, she helps organizations, particularly schools, create space for people of color, women, and other minorities to thrive through curriculum and pedagogy.

 Her work focuses on uncovering the stories that we do not hear - the stories that are forgotten both in our curriculum and in our society more broadly.

 Much of her research has been in the context of violence: war, race, and gendered violence.
 Her philosophy of education emerges from this experience and is fundamentally about engaging with 'otherness.'
 The implications for the research are far-reaching, becoming relevant in virtually every situation in which people interact: from the workplace to bullying in schools, from post-conflict communities to conflict even within oneself.
 You can read more about Samira's research here.